 Across America, state fairs are a summertime tradition.
 In many states, this annual celebration dates back more than a century.
 The fair guarantees a day of affordable family entertainment in all forms: riding the Ferris wheel, visiting the Butter Cow and polishing off a bag of deep fried Oreos.

 So which state fairs are really worth a road trip?
-These 12 are tops in 2018 — offering multiple days of affordable thrill rides and other midway amusements, big name concerts, and of course, distinctive fair food.
-Listed in chronological order, these state fairs for families begin this summer and extend into fall.
+These 12 are tops in 2019—offering multiple days of affordable thrill rides and other midway amusements, big name concerts, and of course, distinctive fair food.
+These are the state fairs every family should experience.

 Other highlights include the Natural Resources Park, an 8-acre park where kids can fish, kayak, or try archery for free; the 2,000-pound butter cow and calf sculpture; and nightly fireworks.
 A 12-foot-long Tyrannosaurus Rex can also be seen roaming the fair.